Dorian LPG (LPG)

 John C. Hadjipateras, Chairman, Chief Executive Officer and President

 Mr. Hadjipateras has been actively involved in the management of shipping companies since 1972.
-He served as the Managing Director of Peninsular Maritime Ltd. in London from 1972 to 1992, and subsequently as President of Eagle Ocean, which provides chartering, sale and purchase, protection and indemnity insurance, and shipping finance services.
-Mr. Hadjipateras also served as a director of SEACOR Holdings Inc., a global provider of marine transportation equipment and logistics services, from 2000 to 2013.
+From 1972 to 1992, he was the Managing Director of Peninsular Maritime Ltd. in London, and subsequently served as President of Eagle Ocean, which provided chartering, sale and purchase, protection and indemnity insurance, and shipping finance services.
+He has served as Chairman, President, and Chief Executive Officer of Dorian LPG Ltd. since its inception in July 2013.
+Mr. Hadjipateras was also a director of SEACOR Holdings Inc., a global provider of marine transportation equipment and logistics services, from 2000 to 2013.

 Theodore B. Young, Chief Financial Officer and Treasurer

-Mr. Young has served as Chief Financial Officer and Treasurer of Dorian LPG (USA) LLC since July 2013 and as Head of Corporate Development for Eagle Ocean from 2011 to 2013.
-Prior to joining Dorian LPG, he had an extensive career in private equity and investment banking.
-From 2004 to 2011, Mr. Young was a Senior Managing Director and member of the Investment Committee at Irving Place Capital (IPC), where he focused on investments in the industrial, transportation, and business services sectors.
-Before IPC, he was a Principal at Harvest Partners, a New York-based middle-market buyout firm, from 1997 to 2004, where he was active in industrial transactions and played a key role in the firm's multinational investment strategy.
-His investment banking career included roles at Merrill Lynch and Co. and SBC Warburg Dillon Read.
-Mr. Young also served on the board of MC Shipping, Inc.
+Mr. Young has served as Chief Financial Officer and Treasurer of Dorian LPG Ltd. since July 2013.
+Prior to joining Dorian LPG, he was Head of Corporate Development for Eagle Ocean from 2011 to 2013.
+From 2004 to 2011, Mr. Young was a Senior Managing Director and a member of the Investment Committee at Irving Place Capital (IPC), where he focused on investments in the industrial, transportation, and business services sectors.
+Before his time at IPC, he was a Principal at Harvest Partners, a New York-based middle market buyout firm, from 1997 to 2004, where he was active in industrial transactions and multinational investment strategy.
+Prior to his career in private equity, Mr. Young worked as an investment banker with Merrill Lynch & Co. and SBC Warburg Dillon Read.

 Alexander C. Hadjipateras, Chief Operating Officer

-Mr. Hadjipateras serves as the Chief Operating Officer of Dorian LPG Ltd. He has also been Senior Executive Vice President of Dorian LPG (USA) LLC and Managing Director of Dorian LPG Management Corp.
+Mr. Hadjipateras serves as the Chief Operating Officer of Dorian LPG Ltd. He has served as Senior Executive Vice President of Dorian LPG (USA) LLC and Managing Director of Dorian LPG Management Corp.
 (Athens) since July 2022, and previously held the role of Executive Vice President of Business Development.
-His primary areas of focus include commercial strategy, sale and purchase, and the management of the Company's operations in Athens, Greece.
-Since joining Eagle Ocean in 2006, he has been involved in managing its Aframax and VLGC newbuilding program.
-Before Eagle Ocean, Mr. Hadjipateras worked as a Business Development Manager at Avenue A / Razorfish, a digital consultancy and ad-agency.
+His primary areas of focus include commercial strategy, sale and purchase, and the management of the company's operations in Athens, Greece.
+Mr. Hadjipateras has been involved in managing Dorian's Aframax and VLGC newbuilding programs and has participated in Aframax spot chartering.
+Before joining the company, Mr. Hadjipateras worked as a Business Development Manager at Avenue A / Razorfish, a digital consultancy and ad-agency.

 Tim Hansen, Chief Commercial Officer/Director Dorian LPG (DK) ApS

-Mr. Hansen joined Dorian LPG in 2014 as a Chartering Manager.
-In 2015, he became the Managing Director for the Helios LPG Pool London Office.
+Mr. Hansen joined Dorian LPG in 2014 as Chartering Manager and became the Managing Director for the Helios LPG Pool London Office in 2015.
 He began his career at sea with A.P.
-Moeller Maersk, progressing through the ranks in tankers, container, and dry cargo vessels, and concluding his seafaring career as a captain of various sized LPG carriers.
+Moeller Maersk, rising through the ranks on tankers, container, and dry cargo vessels, concluding his seafaring career as captain of various sized LPG carriers.
+Mr. Hansen also holds the rank of Lieutenant in the Royal Danish Navy.

 AI Analysis | Feedback